History of Australian rules football on the Gold Coast: Bears based at Carrara

 In 1986 the Victorian Football League Commission announced plans to introduce privately owned clubs in Brisbane and Perth.
 The Brisbane license was awarded to a consortium headed by former actor Paul Cronin and bankrolled by entrepreneur Christopher Skase.
-It was expected that the newly formed Brisbane Football Club would be based at the Gabba, however Skase had other plans for the team.
+It was expected that the newly formed Brisbane Football Club would be based at the Brisbane Cricket Ground, however Skase had other plans for the team.
 Skase opted for the team to be based out of Carrara Stadium on the Gold Coast and nicknamed the team the 'Bears'.
-He justified the decision by pointing out that Carrara possessed a ground the same size as the MCG while the Gabba had a greyhound track surrounding the field and wasn't suitable for football.
+He justified the decision by pointing out that Carrara possessed a ground the same size as the Melbourne Cricket Ground while the Brisbane Cricket Ground had a greyhound track surrounding the field and wasn't suitable for football.

 The Bears struggled to attract the interest of high-profile players to join the team for their inaugural season.
 Billionaire owner Skase decided to open the chequebook and the Bears were able to acquire the services of 1985 Brownlow Medalist Brad Hardie and Collingwood captain Mark Williams.
 After winning two of their first three away games of the 1987 season, the followers in Queensland were optimistic about the club's future in the lead up to their first home game.
-The Bears would play their first home game at Carrara Stadium against the Fitzroy Football Club in front of a sell out crowd of 17,795.
+The Bears would play their first home game at Carrara Stadium against the Fitzroy Lions in front of a sell out crowd of 17,795.

 The Fitzroy Lions would win the encounter by fifteen points.
 In 1989 the Brisbane Bears and the Albert Shire Council signed off on a 30-year lease for the ground with an option for a further 10 years.
 Later that year on 15 July the Bears hosted the first ever night match at Carrara against the Geelong Cats in front of a then record crowd of 18,198.

 Bears move and the impact

 Insufficient public transport to and from the stadium, as well as the poor on field performance of the Bears, resulted in low crowds at the Bears games and prompted the local media to refer to it as the Curse of Carrara as well as labeling the team the Carrara Koalas or the Bad News Bears.
 The new owner of the Bears, Reuben Pelerman, would lose a further $10 million between the 1990–1992 AFL seasons.
-Despite local fans disagreeing with CEO Andrew Ireland, the ever-increasing problems with Carrara Stadium would lead to the Brisbane Bears permanently moving north to the Gabba for the 1993 AFL season.
+Despite local fans disagreeing with CEO Andrew Ireland, the ever-increasing problems with Carrara Stadium would lead to the Brisbane Bears permanently moving north to the Brisbane Cricket Ground for the 1993 AFL season.